nashville-software-school/MyCommands/README.md

 ### mydate

 > [date](https://linux.die.net/man/1/date)
 > Print the system date and time
+> **NOTE:** The date should be printed in this format: "Mon Mar &nbsp; 8 11:54:05 AM CST 2021"

 ### myls